-Figure 39 shows the two channels of the AD605 connected in series to provide a total gain range of 96.8 dB.
-When R1 and R2 are shorts, the gain range is from -28 dB to +68.8 dB with a slightly reduced bandwidth of about 30 MHz.
-The reduction in bandwidth is due to two identical low-pass circuits being connected in series; in the case of two identical single-pole low-pass filters, the bandwidth would be reduced by exactly $\sqrt{2}$.
-If R1 and R2 are replaced by open circuits, that is, Pin FBK1 and Pin FBK2 are left unconnected, then the gain range shifts up by 28 dB to 0 dB to 96.8 dB.
-As previously noted, the bandwidth of each individual channel is reduced by a factor of 5 to about 8 MHz because the gain increased by 14 dB.
-In addition, there is still the $\sqrt{2}$ reduction because of the series connection of the two channels that results in a final bandwidth of the higher gain version of about 6 MHz.
+Connecting Two Amplifiers to Double the Gain Range Figure 5 shows the two channels of the AD605 connected in series to provide a total gain range of 96.8 dB.
+When R1 and R2 are shorts, the gain range will be from -28 dB to +68.8 dB with a slightly reduced bandwidth of about 30 MHz.
+The reduction in bandwidth is due to two identical low-pass circuits being connected in series; in the case of two identical single-pole lowpass filters, the bandwidth would be reduced by exactly $\sqrt{2}$ .
+If R1 and R2 are replaced by open circuits, i.e., Pins FBK1 and FBK2 are left unconnected, then the gain range will shift up by 28 dB to 0 dB to +96.8 dB.
+As noted earlier, the bandwidth of each individual channel will be reduced by a factor of 5 to about 8 MHz since the gain increased by 14 dB.
+In addition, there is still the $\sqrt{2}$ reduction because of the series connection of the two channels which results in a final bandwidth of the higher gain version of about 6 MHz.

-Figure 39.
+Figure 5.
 Doubling the Gain Range with Two Amplifiers

-Two other easy combinations are possible to provide a gain range of -14 dB to +82.8 dB: make R1 a short and R2 an open, or make R1 an open and R2 a short.
-The bandwidth for both of these cases is dominated by the channel that is set to the higher gain and is about 8 MHz.
-From a noise standpoint, the second choice is the best because by increasing the gain of the first amplifier, the second amplifier's noise has less of an impact on the total output noise.
-One further observation regarding noise is that by increasing the gain, the output noise increases proportionally; therefore, there is no increase in signal-to-noise ratio.
-It actually stays fixed.
+Two other easy combinations are possible to provide a gain range of -14 dB to +82.8 dB: (1) make R1 a short and R2 an open; or (2) make R1 an open and R2 a short.
+The bandwidth for both of these cases will be dominated by the channel that is set to the higher gain and will be about 8 MHz.
+From a noise standpoint, the second choice is the best since by increasing the gain of the first amplifier, the second amplifier's noise will have less of an impact on the total output noise.
+One further observation regarding noise is that by increasing the gain the output noise will increase proportionally; therefore, there is no increase in signal-to-noise ratio.
+It will actually stay fixed.

-It should be noted that by selecting the appropriate values of R1 and R2, any gain range between -28 dB to +68.8 dB and 0 dB to +96.8 dB can be achieved with the circuit in Figure 39.
-When using any value other than shorts and opens for R1 and R2, the final value of the gain range depends on the external resistors matching the on-chip resistors.
-Since the internal resistors can vary by as much as $\pm 20\%$, the actual values for a particular gain have to be determined empirically.
-Note that the two channels within one part match quite well; therefore, R1 tracks R2 in Figure 39.
+It should be noted that by selecting the appropriate values of R1 and R2, any gain range between -28 dB to +68.8 dB and 0 dB to +96.8 dB can be achieved with the circuit in Figure 5.
+When using any value other than shorts and opens for R1 and R2, the final value of the gain range will depend on external resistors matching on-chip resistors.
+Since the internal resistors can vary by as much as $\pm 20\%$ , the actual values for a particular gain have to be determined empirically.
+Note that the two channels within one part will match quite well; therefore, R1 will track R2 in Figure 5.

-C3 is not required because the common-mode voltage at Pin OUT1 should be identical to the one at Pin +IN2 and Pin -IN2.
-However, since only 1 mV of offset at the output of the first DSX introduces an offset of 53 mV when the second DSX is set to the maximum gain of the lowest gain range (34.4 dB), and 263 mV when set to the maximum gain of the highest gain range (48.4 dB), it is important to include ac coupling to get the maximum dynamic range at the output of the cascaded amplifiers.
+C3 is not required since the common-mode voltage at Pin OUT1 should be identical to the one at Pins +IN2 and -IN2.
+However, since only 1 mV of offset at the output of the first DSX will introduce an offset of 53 mV when the second DSX is set to the maximum gain of the lowest gain range (34.4 dB), and 263 mV when set to the maximum gain of the highest gain range (48.4 dB), it is important to include ac coupling to get the maximum dynamic range at the output of the cascaded amplifiers.
 C5 is necessary if the output signal needs to be referenced to any common-mode level other than half of the supply as is provided by Pin OUT2.